-- The Audit and Risk Committee reviews DuluxGroup's risk management framework on an annual basis to ensure that it remains sound.
-Such a review took place in the 2017 financial year. - Material financial and non-financial business risks are systematically and formally identified and assessed by the Board, the Audit and Risk Committee, the DuluxGroup Executive and each of the key business and functional units within the company on (at least) an annual basis.
-These assessments were conducted in the 2017 financial year. - The key identified risks are then systematically reviewed by the DuluxGroup Executive during the year to ensure controls remain sound and improvement actions are progressed.
-The results of these risk reviews are then reported to the relevant Board Committee tasked with oversight of the relevant risk.
-The outcomes of these Committee reviews are then reported to the Audit and Risk Committee and the Board. - Formal risk reporting is provided to the Board on an ongoing basis. - Risk assessments are performed for individual material projects, capital expenditure, products and country risks as required.
+- The Audit and Risk Committee reviews DuluxGroup's risk management policy and framework on an annual basis to seek to ensure that it remains sound.
+Such a review took place in the 2018 financial year. - The Group's risk register, containing material financial and non-financial risks, is systematically and formally reviewed by the Board and/or the Audit and Risk Committee, the DuluxGroup Executive and each of the key business and functional units within the company on (at least) an annual basis.
+The review by the Board and key business and functional units were conducted during the 2018 financial year.
+The DuluxGroup Executive assessment was conducted in October 2018. - Each of the key identified risks are then systematically reviewed by the DuluxGroup Executive during the year to seek to ensure controls remain sound and improvement actions are progressed.
+The results of these risk reviews are then reported to the Board or the relevant Board Committee tasked with oversight of the relevant risk. - Formal risk reporting is then provided to the Board on an ongoing basis. - Risk assessments are also performed for individual material projects, capital expenditure, products and country risks as required.